 An independent bookstore brings a lot to a town: a showroom for the latest literary releases, an auditorium where authors share their work and meet their fans, a bookish environment in which to sip coffee and a fun place to browse in the 20 minutes before the movie starts.
 But what’s less immediately visible is your local bookseller’s expertise and influence when it comes to introducing great books to your community and, ultimately, to the world.

 Name the last book you really loved — be it Gone Girl, Orhan's Inheritance, The Storied Life of A. J. Fikry or Liar's Club.
 The authors of all those popular titles and many, many more can testify that independent booksellers were crucial in moving their work from a sleepy shelf against the back wall to a stack prominently displayed on a front table.
 They’re the people who helped Harry Potter take off.
 Local booksellers know their customers better than any computer program, and when they press a book into the right hands, insisting “You’ve got to read this,” their recommendation really counts.

-So even if a friend was the the first one to tell you about “Seabiscuit” or “Cutting for Stone,” and even if that friend heard about it from yet another friend, most likely if you follow the chain of recommendations far enough back, you’ll end up meeting a bookseller, an independent bookseller.
-They offer a much-needed counterbalance to centralized corporate management and big-budget ad campaigns because they answer directly to us, the readers, the customers they see every day.
+So even if a friend was the the first one to tell you about The Oregon Trail or Mister Bud Wears the Cone and even if that friend heard about it from yet another friend, most likely if you follow the chain of recommendations far enough back, you’ll end up meeting a bookseller, an independent bookseller.
+They offer a much-needed counterbalance to centralized corporate management and big-budget ad campaigns because they answer directly to us: the readers, the customers they see every day.